Val3ro/word-count-challenge/README.md

 Since the assignment was open for interpretation, some assumptions have been made:

 - Multiple spaces between words count as one space.
-- Fullstops and Commas at the beggining or end of a word are removed.
+- Symbols at the beggining or end of a word are removed.
 - Not case sentitive.
 All text is converted to Lower Case.
-- A word has always at least one letter or a number. `..` does not count as a word.
+- A word has always at least one letter or a number. `.!.` does not count as a word.